miekg/pgo/README.md

 Each compose file runs under it's own user-account.
-That account can then access storage, or databases it has access to - provisioning that stuff is out-of-scope - assuming your infra can deal with all that stuff.
-And make that available on each server.
+That account can then access storage, or databases it has access to - provisioning that stuff is out-of-scope - assuming your infra can deal with all that.

-Servers running "pgod" as still special in some regard, a developers needs to know which server runs their compose file.
-Moving services to a different machine is as easy as starting the compose there, but you need to make sure your infra also updates external records (DNS for example), but maybe also ACL on the databases and other resources.
+Servers running pgod(8) as still special in some regard, as a developers needs to know which server runs their compose file.
+Moving services to a different machine is as easy as starting the compose there, but you need to make sure your infra also updates external records (DNS for example).

-The interface into `pgod` is via SSH, but not the normal SSH running on the server, this is a completely seperate SSH interface implemented by both `pgod` and `pgoctl`.
-The owner of the Git repo can publish new (public) keys and make `pgoctl` access available for anyone with access the private key.
+The interface into pgod(8) is via custom SSH implementation that is separate from the machine's SSH.

-The main idea here is that developers can push stuff easier to production and that you can have some of the goodies from Kubernetes, but not the bad stuff like the networking - the big trade-off being that machines are still somewhat special.
+The owner of the Git repo can publish public keys in a `ssh` direcotry and their repo and give pgoctl(1)-access tp anyone with access the correspondong private key.

 Note that pgod runs (as root) under systemd.